christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 ![Generated cartridge](./md3.png)

-Cartridge hardware can be found at [Marko Šolajić's GitHub page](https://github.com/msolajic/c64-magic-desk-512k).
+Cartridge hardware can be found at Marko Šolajić's [Magic Desk compatible C64 cartridge](https://github.com/msolajic/c64-magic-desk-512k) page.

-All C64 programs must be in one-file PRG format (first 2 bytes are the load address).
+All C64 programs must be one-file in PRG format (first 2 bytes are the load address).
 Cartridge can be configured with CFG file (otherwise, defaults will be used).

 Menu programs can be configured inside CFG file (more advanced option).
-They can also be configured or just by placing prg files in prg directory.
+They can also be configured just by placing prg files inside prg directory.
 In that case:

 * name of the file will be used as menu name.
 * you can make arbitrary order of files by placing N_ prefix, where N is a 1-3 digit number (prefix won't be a part of the menu name).
 Additionally, if you want multiple menus, you need to use 3-digit prefix in the form XYY_, where X is a menu number (1-8), and YY is placing inside menu.
-All this numbers do not have to be successive.
+Numbers do not have to be successive.
 * programs in prg directory can also have suffix _N or _0xH where N is decimal, and H is hex number, and if present, that number will be used as run address (suffix won't be a part of the menu name).

 You can try out cartridge generation with supplied files:
 ```